 the name of one of the largest and most powerful groups in

 early historic times, a people who lived mainly along the

 Red River near its Great Bend.
 The Cadohadacho and their direct

-ancestors were probably in the Red River Valley for a thousand
+ancestors had probably been living in the Red River valley for a thousand

 years or more.
 "Cadohadacho" is often said to mean

 "true chiefs" with the implication being that these

 were the original Caddo, but this is a mistaken notion.
 (According